 - If it’s a car then it’s a good idea to get a mechanic to look over it

 - If the deal’s a real “steal”, ask them why.
 Could the designer watch be a fake?
 Or, maybe the seller has no intention of sending you anything in return for your payment.

 - If possible, inspect the goods in person before you buy.

-Consider using an escrow service (e.g. Safe Trader if buying through Trade Me, or PayPal which is used by many overseas trading websites) where you pay the money to an independent third party who doesn’t release the money to the seller until you’ve received the goods.
+Consider using an escrow service (e.g. those used by Trade Me, or PayPal which is used by many overseas trading websites) where you pay the money to an independent third party who doesn’t release the money to the seller until you’ve received the goods.

 If you're not using an escrow service, pay by credit card, internet banking (if to a New Zealand bank account), cheque or money order instead of cash or telegraphic transfer – so your payment can be tracked.

 Make sure you get a receipt and the name and address of the seller, and record anything the seller has told you about the item.
 If anything goes wrong you can use this information to track down the seller and/or make a claim at the Disputes Tribunal.

 What can I do if I’m unhappy with what I bought in a private sale?

 It’s best to start by contacting the seller directly and telling them what the problem is.
 The two of you may be able to agree on a solution (e.g. you return the goods and they return your money).
 Some online auctions sites have their own resolution processes, so if you’ve used one of these sites try contacting them.

 If this doesn't work, your next option is to make a claim to the Disputes Tribunal.
 If you believe the seller misrepresented the goods to you, you can make a claim under the Contract and Commercial Law Act.